jiaolovekt/Qbitsnapshot/README.md

 # Qbitsnapshot
-Start additional qbittorrent instances from disk snapshots without manually adding torrents again(for seeding)
+Start additional qbittorrent instances from disk snapshots without manually adding torrents again(for seeding).

 background&test result(still testing,may not fit for everyone,may not precise.):
 ![image.png](https://i.loli.net/2020/08/03/tYveVgnPKoSl7XB.png)
+from 2x Hetzner 32G 3TBx2
+seeding seems improved when running more processes

 requires:
 *    torrent stored at subdirectories in /media